 Geoid Models

 The representation of DEM elevations on AHD is affected by the quality of the Geoid Model used to transform the original ellipsoidal elevation.
 Older DEM datasets in the collection have been modelled to AHD using different geoid model versions including Ausgeoid94, Ausgeoid09 and presently, Ausgeoid2020.
-For more recent LiDAR DEMs, g.
+For more recent LiDAR DEMs, gradual improvements in each of the new geoid models has resulted in better modelling to AHD.

 Edge Matching